bitcoincashorg/bitcoincash.org/spec/docs/bch-spec_block.md

 Status: Work in progress.

 ## Block
-This section of the BCH spec documents the block.
+This section of the BCH spec documents the block primitive, including the block header and coinbase transaction.

 ### Block Description
+A block is one of the two base primitives in the BCH system, the other being a transaction.
+Primitive in this context means that it is one of the data types for which the BCH spec provides built-in support.

 A block is a collection of one or more transactions prefaced by a **block header** and protected by proof-of-work.
 Each block in the blockchain contains the current transactions that have been verified plus a hash of the previous block.

-The block chain is a distributed ledger run individually by all full nodes on the BCH network.
-A full node has a complete copy of the entire block chain and run the bitcoin core client software used to maintain the blockchain.
+The blockchain is a distributed ledger run individually by all full nodes on the BCH network.
+A full node has a complete copy of all blocks in the entire blockchain and runs the bitcoin core client software used to maintain the blockchain.

-A block is naturally limited to be generated every 10 minutes (600 seconds) on average.
+A new block is naturally limited to be generated every 10 minutes (600 seconds) on average.

 ### Block Purpose

-Blocks are the data stored on the block chain.
+A block comprises data stored on the blockchain, including block metadata and transaction data.
 The block header identifies the block.
-The block the body contains one or more transactions.
-The first transaction in the block is a special transaction called the coinbase transaction.
+The block body contains one or more transactions.
+The first transaction in the block body is a special transaction called the coinbase transaction.

 ### Block Requirements
+TBD

 ### Block Details

-On the node file system, each block is stored in a `*.dat` file.
+On the local file system of a full node, each block in the blockchain is stored in a `*.dat` file.
 For example, on Windows 10 blocks are stored at C:\Users\user\AppData\Roaming\Bitcoin\blocks.
+An index of each block and the blockchain is also generated and stored, as well as other metadata.

 ## Block Header
 This section of the BCH spec documents the block header.

 ### Block Header Description
 The block header is the unique signature for each block in the blockchain.
 The block header is the first 80-bytes of each block and comprises six fields concatenated together and encoded in hex notation.
 The block header is hashed and included in the next block that is mined.

 ### Block Header Purpose

-The serialized (raw) form of each block header is hashed as part of the hashcash algorithm (proof-of-work), making the serialized block header part of the consensus rules.
+The serialized (raw) form of each block header is hashed as part of the hashcash algorithm (proof-of-work), making the serialized block header part of the BCH consensus rules.
 The block header is hashed repeatedly to create proof-of-work.

-In addition, the block header ensures the integrity of the blockchain and its transactions by leveraging the fuctionality of hashing.
-If someone wanted to alter a transaction, it would be nearly impossible because the hash of the header stored in each block would have to also be modified.
+The block header ensures the integrity of the blockchain and its transactions by leveraging the capabilities of hashing.
+If someone wanted to alter a transaction, it would be nearly impossible because the hash of the previous block header is stored in each subsequent block and would need to be changed as well.

 ### Block Header Requirements
 The block header requires the following six fields:

 Field 			| Size (bytes) 	| Data type | Description